sst/sst/www/docs/design-principles.md

 <HeadlineText>

-SST is built around a few core design principles.
+SST is built around a few core design principles that make it perfect for growing teams.

 </HeadlineText>

+Here we'll look at how SST can be both easy to get started and yet completely customizable.

 ---

+## Zero-config

+One of the big reasons we built SST was because the development environment for serverless always felt lacking.

+It lacked a tight feedback loop, something the [Live Lambda Development](live-lambda-development.md) addresses.
+But you also needed to configure multiple plugins, Webpack, Babel, TypeScript, testing frameworks, linters etc. These setups were often brittle and relied on separate project maintainers to keep them up to date.

+This might've been fine if you are an individual developer who has a ton of experience with serverless.
+But if you are a part of a larger team or are just getting started, it can be very challenging just to get your dev environment up and running.

+Hence, one of the design principles of SST is to make sure that it works out of the box.
+It comes _**batteries included**_, making it easy to get started.

+You can learn more about this if you [check out our tutorial](learn/index.md).

+---

 ## Progressive disclosure

+A big issue with building on AWS is that it is very complicated.
+It can be really intimidating to learn AWS.
+But SST's design makes this a lot easier.

-The [constructs that SST provides](constructs/index.md) for building serverless apps is based on the idea of [_progressive disclosure_](https://en.wikipedia.org/wiki/Progressive_disclosure).
+[SST's constructs](constructs/index.md) are based on the idea of [_progressive disclosure_](https://en.wikipedia.org/wiki/Progressive_disclosure).
 This means that the basic configuration for these constructs are simple, easy to understand, and readable.
-But they still allow you to progressively customize them for more complex use cases.
+But they still allow you to **progressively customize** them for more complex use cases.

-This has a big impact when you are building on something as complicated as AWS.
-It can be really intimidating to learn AWS but SST's design makes this a lot easier.

-Let's look at the two areas where we apply this idea.
+Let's look at two areas where we apply this idea.

 ---

-### Configuring constructs
+#### Configuring constructs

 The [`Api`](constructs/Api.md) construct for example, in its simplest form only needs the routes and the function handlers as strings.